sebschrader/python-arpreq/README.rst

     >>> arpreq.arpreq('192.168.1.1')
     '00:11:22:33:44:55'

-If a IP address can not be resolved to an MAC address, None is returned.
+If an IP address can not be resolved to an MAC address, None is returned.

 .. code:: python